pepc-cstates - Man Page

 Description

 The deepest package C-state the platform is allowed to enter.
-MSR_PKG_CST_CONFIG_CONTROL (0xE2) register can be locked, in which case the package C-state limit can only be read, but cannot be modified, please refer to property pkg_cstate_limit_lock.
+MSR_PKG_CST_CONFIG_CONTROL (0xE2) register can be locked, in which case the package C-state limit can only be read, but cannot be modified (please, refer to 'pkg_cstate_limit_lock' for more information).

 Scope